Eggplant Parmesan

 • Marinara Sauce: A rich and flavorful marinara sauce is essential for eggplant parmesan.
 A good-quality store-bought sauce, such as Rao’s or Victoria, works well and saves time.

 • Butter, Flour, Milk: Used to make the béchamel sauce.
 While not included in all eggplant parm recipes, this sauce adds a luscious, creamy layer to the dish.
-It also counters the acidity of the marinara sauce and prevents the melted mozzarella cheese from turning rubbery when melted.
+It also balances the acidity of the marinara sauce and prevents the melted mozzarella cheese from turning rubbery when melted.

 • Jump to the printable recipe for precise measurements